PROJECT Green Energy

 In order to enhance new models of financing energy efficiency investments in Hungary, LENERG – an energy agency, based in Debrecen – invited IDN to join a bilateral project and to share the knowledge and experience on implementation of EPC in Norway.

-The knowledge transfer project is organized in the formula of two workshops – in Hungary and in Norway.
-The project will be finalized with a presentation of the report and recommendations on implementation of EPC to Hungarian stakeholders interested in energy efficiency projects.
+The knowledge transfer project was organized in two workshops – one in Hungary and one in Norway.
+The project was finalized with a presentation of the report and recommendations on implementation of EPC to Hungarian stakeholders interested in energy efficiency projects.